daleroux/basic_eda_demo/README.md

 This repository provides a minimal and educational demonstration of **Event-Driven Ansible (EDA)**, including:

 - A simple **Ansible Rulebook** that listens for events and prints the received payload
-- A pair of shell scripts to test event delivery locally or remotely to an EDA server
+- Three shell scripts to test event delivery locally or remotely to an EDA server

 ---